Seven years as an attorney and criminal prosecutor, combined with her experience in an abusive relationship, left Jessica convinced:

 The roots of disempowerment that result when we put god outside of ourselves – and outside of life on earth – feed violence.
 When the body is separated from the divinity contained within, it is easy to kill, to abuse, to rape.

 In the infamous Garden of Eden, Eve chose to take the fruit of the Tree of Knowledge of Good & Evil.
 In so doing, she listened to the voice of the goddess, not the god.
 The serpent told her the truth: She would not be killed.
 Rather, the fruit “made her like the gods.”

 The power of sovereignty.

-Why we must Reclaim our Body as Holy
+Why we must Reclaim our Body as a Portal

 Whether we like it or not, the stories we are told shape our perception of ourselves and the universe.
 In the creation story of Adam and Eve, the husband and wife became ashamed upon realizing their bodies were naked and exposed.
 Immediately, they covered themselves in fig leaves.
 We are led to believe that, prior to this knowledge, they lived happily unaware of their bodies.

 According to the Judeo-Christian philosophies which continued to develop, the body had to be denied to reach spiritual heights.
 A split ensued between spirit and body.
 The result of this belief was lust, objectification and shame.

 Fortunately, modern science has helped us understand what ancient civilizations already knew: the divine exists within all things, including the body.
 When we descend into the depths of our body, we access the magic and mystery that reside within.
 Truth begins to reveal itself.

 St. Paul, who is responsible for the formation of Christianity as we know it, taught that sex distracted people from service to God.
 Anything that took someone’s attention away from above and placed it on earth was problematic since the end times were near.
 Clearly, this was rooted in the belief that divinity could not be found on earth in the here and now, or in the communion between two souls.